How Private Student Loans Work

 Once you’ve signed your loan documents, you’ve pretty much completed your responsibilities in the private student loan process.
 Your lender and school will take care of the rest – that is until your repayment begins.

-During the certification stage, your lender will send your loan details to your school to confirm several things, including your enrollment status (half- or full-time), your anticipated graduation date, and your requested loan amount.
+During the certification stage, your lender will send your private student loan details to your school to confirm several things, including your enrollment status (half- or full-time), your anticipated graduation date, and your requested student loan amount.

 If your school makes changes to the loan, your lender will often need to generate new disclosures to make sure you have the latest information.
 You may need to accept the new disclosure, so keep an eye out for communications.

-How long does a student loan certification process take?
+How long does a private student loan certification process take?

 The timing of certification is determined by your school and typically takes at least seven to 10 days.
 Sometimes it can take longer – especially if it’s a busy time of year when many students are applying for student loans.